florez-carlos/plexutil/README.md

 ```json
 "ButlerStartHour": 1,
 ```
-These modifications need to be set by doing:
+These modifications need to be set with:
 ```bash
 plexutil set_server_settings
 ```